NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 your password, please call: *(662) 325-9146*.
 If you do not get an answer keep calling every 30 minutes.
 If busy, call again every 15 minutes.
-The MSU HPC2 admin will verify your ID, unlock your account, and issue a temporary password that is only valid to access the TAPs portal.
+The MSU HPC2 admin will verify your ID, unlock your account, and issue a temporary password that is only valid to access the TAPS_ portal.

 .. note::

-   The user is then required to access TAPS and change the temporary password **within 3 days**.
+   The user is then required to access TAPS_ and change the temporary password **within 3 days**.
 The user must also complete any out-of-date training requirements.